kubernetes/enhancements/keps/sig-scheduling/5007-device-attach-before-pod-scheduled/README.md

 When `UsageRestrictedToNode: true` is set, the scheduler DRA plugin will perform the following steps:

-1. **Set NodeSelector in api-server**: Before the `PreBind` phase, add the `NodeName` to the `ResourceClaim`'s `NodeSelector`.
+1. **Set NodeSelector in api-server**: During the `PreBind` phase, propagate the `NodeName` to the `ResourceClaim`'s `NodeSelector` to the api-server.

-If Conditions are present, the scheduler DRA plugin will perform the following steps during the `PreBind` phase:
+If Conditions are present, the scheduler DRA plugin will additionally perform the following steps:

 2. **Copy Conditions**: Copy `UsageRestrictedToNode`, `BindingTimeout`, `BindingConditions` and `BindingFailureConditions` from `ResourceSlice.Device.Basic` to `DeviceRequestAllocationResult`.
 3. **Wait for Conditions**: Wait for the following conditions: